AO-StreetArt/CrazyIvan/CONTRIBUTING.md

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the Code of Conduct, specified in the CODE_OF_CONDUCT.md file.

-Keep in mind that we maintain a DebugDockerfile, which can be used to generate a development Docker image.
-This will pre-install the application and dependencies for you, making working on Crazy Ivan much easier.
-Be sure to check out the [Developer Notes](http://crazyivan.readthedocs.io/en/latest/pages/dev_notes.html) for more information.

-Start by forking and cloning the repository, then following the instructions to [build from source](http://crazyivan.readthedocs.io/en/latest/quickstart.html).
+Start by forking and cloning the repository.
+The easiest way to handle dependencies is by using the Vagrant file.
+Install Vagrant (https://www.vagrantup.com/), then, from the main directory of the repo:

+`vagrant up`

+`vagrant ssh`

+`scl enable devtoolset-7 bash`

+`cd ../../vagrant`

 Ensure that the tests pass:

 `make && make test`

+Vagrant creates a Virtual Machine hosting the code and dependencies, and shares the folder containing the code between your machine and the VM.
+This means that you can make your updates on your computer in your favorite IDE, and build within the VM.
-Make your changes and write tests for your changes, then ensure that all tests pass:
+Once you've made you changes and written tests for your changes, then ensure that all tests pass:

 `make clean && make && make test`